-^{}Credits are for qualifying catalogue use only.
+Note: Credits are for qualifying catalogue use only.
+The "\$" symbol is for convenience only.
 Credits have no cash or monetary value and can never be exchanged or redeemed for cash.
 They are not transferable to other persons.
 They may not be combined with other member's credits or with other rewards or incentive programs offered by Centennial Care.
-Centennial Rewards are subject to change without notice.